Trump administration rescinds Obama guidance on race and admissions

 Press speculation prior to the release of the letter suggested that the Trump administration would encourage colleges to rely on 2008 guidance issued during the administration of President George W. Bush.
 That guidance, while not saying it was impossible to consider race in admissions, framed the issue in ways that many college officials viewed as discouraging colleges from doing so.

-The letter released on Friday, however, made no mention of the 2008 guidance.
+The letter released Tuesday, however, made no mention of the 2008 guidance.

-Education Secretary Betsy DeVos issued a statement Friday that urged colleges and schools to focus on what the Supreme Court has said.
-“The Supreme Court has determined what affirmative action policies are Constitutional, and the court’s written decisions are the best guide for navigating this complex issue," she said.
+Education Secretary Betsy DeVos issued a statement Tuesday that urged colleges and schools to focus on what the Supreme Court has said.
+“The Supreme Court has determined what affirmative action policies are constitutional, and the court’s written decisions are the best guide for navigating this complex issue,” she said.

 What the Obama Guidance Said